Black Friday Sale 🎊

 Trees are an important part of St. Paul’s, as some of them acted as natural and necessary support beams for the chapel.
 Findings from a restoration project which were recounted in a 1962 Parish Newsletter, revealed that tree trunks were actually holding up the roof.
 The report notes, “When the square casing at the base of the great columns was removed, it was found that the actual tree trunks, which uphold the roof, are of pine, of about 24” in diameter at the base.
 These bases were worked into octagonal shape up to a height of 44”.
 The huge tree trunks are each set on a stone base.
 Thus, each column of the nave is one great tree trunk, faced with fluted wood casing.”

 The Flatiron Building, one of New York City’s most iconic triangle-shaped buildings, is a sight to look at all year round, but it’s even more eye-catching come spring.
-When the weather gets warmer, the iconic, wedge-shaped landmark is framed by cherry blossoms that will flourish in nearby Madison Square Park.
+When the weather gets warmer, the iconic, wedge-shaped landmark is framed by cherry blossoms that will be flourishing in nearby Madison Square Park.

 Most of the cherry trees at Madison Square Park are Kwanzan Cherry trees.
 The Kwanzan Cherries usually bloom in early May.
 The small trees with pink, double flowers are very sensitive to pollution.
 Due to this sensitivity, they only tend to live for 15 to 20 years in the city, as opposed to the average 60-year lifespan elsewhere.
-Among the Kwanzan cherries, there is one Yoshino Cherry along 5th Avenue, which is interesting to note because Yoshino Cherries are the most popular flowering cherry tree in the world.
+Among the Kwanzan cherries there is one Yoshino Cherry along 5th Avenue, which is interesting to note because Yoshino Cherries are the most popular flowering cherry tree in the world.

 Columbia University is not only home to impressive architecture, but it also harbors its own collection of cherry blossom trees.
 Spot some along College Walk, a stretch of 116th Street on the Morningside Heights campus, between Broadway and Amsterdam Avenue.